factset/csr-collaboration-app/README.md

 ### CREATE PULL REQUEST (PR) (LEARNER)

-- ask for help if you don't know how to do this.
+- Create a PR in GitHub, ask for help if you don't know how to do this.

 ### REVIEW (LEARNER and VOLUNTEER)